Introducing PrimeReact v11-alpha 🎉Discover Now

 positioner.updatePlacement();

-The hook sets data-side and data-align on the content (and arrow) element for placement-aware CSS.
+The hook writes data-side and data-align on the content and arrow element for placement-aware CSS.

 [data-side='bottom'] {